mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 **Background:**

-400 years ago, during the Godsfall, an ambitious king tried to achieve immortality using forbidden necromancy.
-Succeeded—became lich.
-Kingdom fell, all citizens converted to undead.
-For centuries, isolated in frozen north.
+Over a thousand years ago, during the chaos of the Godsfall, an ambitious king in the far north tried to achieve immortality using forbidden necromancy.
+He succeeded—becoming a lich.
+His kingdom fell, all citizens converted to undead servants.
+For centuries, he's been isolated in the frozen wastes, building his forces.

 Now: Moving south.
 Need fresh corpses.
 Plan to convert both kingdoms.